Hayle Town Council

 • drainage was unsatisfactory, does not take account of the poor state of very old drains, sewage is already leaking into the harbour and flooding is likely.

-The next stage is for the application to go before Cornwall Council's Strategic Planning Committee and there is still time to send your views to Cornwall Council and its Members.
+The next stage is for the new application to go before Cornwall Council's Strategic Planning Committee and there is still time to send your views to Cornwall Council and its Members.

 Harvey's Foundry Trust Heritage Lottery Fund